earthly/website/blog/_posts/2023-03-29-what-is-nix.md

  - Package Manager
 ---

-A few weeks ago, this true thing happened to me:

-I was at a bar with friends, and one of them mentioned that they'd heard that Nix was turning 20 this year.
+I was at a bar with friends, and one of them mentioned that they'd heard that Nix was turning 20 this month.

 "What exactly is Nix?"
 I asked.